FrancisBanville/ms_interpreting_probabilities/README.md

 species interactions by using a Beta distribution parametrised by the broader-scale network.

-[Figure 3 about here].
-Conceptual figure of how a scale up of the nodes from an individual to a population to any higher taxonomic group change our interpretation of the probability of interaction.

 ## Spatial and temporal scaling of probabilistic interactions

 Metawebs and local networks intrinsically differ in their relation to scale.
-On one hand, as mentioned above, probabilistic metawebs are context independent, i.e., probabilistic pairwise interactions do not scale with space and time because they depend solely on the biological capacity of the two taxa to interact.
+On one hand, as mentioned above, probabilistic metawebs are context-independent, i.e., probabilistic pairwise interactions do not scale with space and time because they depend solely on the biological capacity of the two taxa to interact.
 This implies that the estimated likelihood that two species can